Off-Market Bay Area CRE Advisory

 How off-market mandates work

 Confidentiality first.
-Every off-market mandate begins with a written confidentiality framework — typically a mutual NDA between seller and broker, with named-party restrictions and an audit trail through Box Enterprise.
+Every off-market mandate begins with a written confidentiality framework — typically a mutual NDA between seller and broker, with named-party restrictions and an audit trail through enterprise document management.
 No information moves until the framework is in place.

 Targeted buyer outreach.
 Off-market dispositions reach a curated buyer list of 10–40 names, not 200+.
 The list is built specifically for the asset: buyers with prior interest in the submarket, prior similar acquisitions, current capital deployment timing, and (critically) institutional behavior under confidentiality.